StormDragon77/Stormilla/README.md

 ------------------------------
 # Old Versions:

-Note: The pack's name on releases prior to 2.0 was called Fixed Inconsistencies, Also prior to 2.1 it is disorganized and I can't do much about it
+Note: The pack's name on releases prior to 2.0 were called Fixed Inconsistencies, Also prior to 2.1 it is disorganized and I can't do much about it

 Java: 1.0-present